Christopher Bursk

-Christopher Bursk (born 1943)(died June 21, 2021)was an American poet, professor and activist.
+Christopher Bursk (1943 – June 21, 2021) was an American poet, professor and activist.
 He is the author of nine poetry collections, including The First Inhabitants of Arcadia published by the (University of Arkansas Press (2006)), praised by The New York Times which said, "Bursk writes with verve and insight about child rearing, aging parents, sexuality, his literary heroes, the sexuality of his literary heroes."